SciCafe: When Black Holes Collide

-When black holes collide, the energy of the event generates intense gravitational waves.
 These waves were predicted by Einstein in his theories, but scientists have only recently been able to detect them experimentally.
 In this SciCafe, Barnard College professor and astronomer Janna Levin shares her scientific research on the first recordings of a gravitational wave from the collision of two black holes 1.3 billion years ago.

 This lecture took place at the Museum on December 7, 2016.